USS Miantonomah (ACM-13)

 USS Miantonomah (ACM-13/MMA-13) was built as the US Army Mine Planter USAMP Col. Horace F. Spurgin (MP-14) for the U.S. Army by Marietta Manufacturing Co., Point Pleasant, West Virginia, in 1943.
 Col. Horace F. Spurgin was christened by Mrs. Barbee Rothgeb.
 Col. Horace F. Spurgin was transferred from the US Army to the US Navy and commissioned as ACM-13 on 25 January 1950.
 After decommissioning and sale to commercial interests 17 February 1961, the ship remained in the fishing fleet into the 1990s before becoming part of a breakwater in Tacoma, Washington.
+Photos of the ship being dismantled for scrap by Ballard Marine Construction, Inc., of Washougal, WA, were added to NavSource in 2021, but the exact timeframe of her sale & scrapping is not clear.

 Army Service

 USAMP Col. Horace F. Spurgin MP-14 is known to have served in Sausalito, California at Fort Baker's Submarine Mine Depot supporting the San Francisco Bay Coast Artillery defenses with the USAMP Gen. Samuel M. Mills.
 The ship became the prototype for correction of a deficiency in engine order telegraphs to extend them to bridge wings.
 One commercial system was installed on USAMP Col. Alfred A. Maybach while a second, fabricated and installed by Chief Engineer CWO John B. May, aboard Col. Horace F. Spurgin became the recommended correction for all M1 type Mine Planters.